Frequently Asked Questions ( FAQs )

 Q. What is Faqr?

-Faqr is the only way, which leads Muslim to closeness (Qurb) of Allah.
-Faqr blesses seeker with vision of Allah (Deedar-e-Elahi).
-Like, Prophet Mohammad got blessing of vision of Allah on the night of Miraj.
+Faqr is the only way, which leads a Muslim to closeness (Qurb) of Allah.
+Faqr blesses a seeker with vision of Allah (Deedar-e-Elahi).
+Like, Prophet Mohammad (pbuh) received blessing of vision of Allah on the night of Miraj.
 In short.
-Faqr is the actual Sunna of the Holy Prophet.
-One can ponder over high station of Faqr by following Hadith of Holy Prophet:
+Faqr is the real Sunna of the Holy Prophet.
+One can imagine the grandeur of the station of Faqr from the following Hadith of Holy Prophet:

 Meaning: “Faqr is my pride and Faqr is from me”.

-It is worth mentioning that Holy Prophet never felt pride for anything throughout his life other than Faqr.
+It is worth mentioning that the Holy Prophet never expressed his pride about anything throughout his life other than Faqr.
 Thence, it is clear sign of exalted station of Faqr.